solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 4: Create notification service in Microsoft Flow

-We will be using Microsoft Flow as a means to email the workforce in the field.
+We will be using [Microsoft Flow](https://flow.microsoft.com/) as a means to email the workforce in the field.
 This flow will respond to new messages placed on the queue that we created in Task 3.

-1. Access [Microsoft Flow](https://flow.microsoft.com) and sign in
+1. Access [Microsoft Flow](https://flow.microsoft.com) and sign in (create an account if you don't already have one).

 2. From the left-hand menu, select **+ Create**, then choose **Instant flow**

    ![Create Instant Flow](media/create-flow-menu.png)